-Many men choose a vasectomy as a permanent form of contraception.
-Vasectomy is a safe method of contraception.
-This reference summary will help explain the vasectomy procedure.
+Many men choose a vasectomy as a safe and permanent form of contraception.
+This summary will help explain the vasectomy procedure.

 Sperm is made in the two testicles located in the scrotum.

-From there, the sperm travels to the prostate through two specialized tubes called vasa deferentia.
-The sperm is then mixed with special secretions from the prostate and the two seminal vesicles, located near the outlet of the bladder.
+From there, the sperm travels to the prostate through two specialized tubes called vas deferens.
+The sperm is then mixed with special secretions from the prostate and the two seminal vesicles located near the outlet of the bladder.

-The sperm helps to reproduce and conceive a child when it fertilizes a woman’s egg.
+The sperm helps with reproduction by and conceiving a child when it fertilizes a woman’s egg.

-During ejaculation, the semen is forced to the outside through the urethra, inside the penis.
+During ejaculation, the semen is forced out of the body through the urethra inside the penis.
 Sperm forms a small component of the ejaculated semen.

-The purpose of the procedure is to prevent the sperm from joining the semen before the semen is ejaculated.
-This is done by cutting the vasa deferentia, in which the sperm travels from the testicles to its resting location in the seminal vesicles.
+The purpose of the vasectomy procedure is to prevent the sperm from joining the semen before the semen is ejaculated.
+This is done by cutting the vas deferens, thereby preventing sperm from traveling from the testicles to the seminal vesicles.

 After the procedure, sperm is still made in the testicles.
 However, it dies there and is reabsorbed by the body.
 Sperm that was already stored in the seminal vesicles can still be ejaculated with the semen.
-Until all the stored semen is ejaculated, procreation is still possible.
-This is why it is important to use other contraception until sperm counts done after the operation have shown the complete absence of sperm.
+Until all of the stored semen is ejaculated, conception is still possible.
+This is why it is important to use other methods of contraception until sperm counts done after the operation show the complete absence of sperm.

-Even though recent technological advances have allowed the reversal of this operation, vasectomy should be considered PERMANENT.
-A vasectomy should only be done after VERY careful consideration.
+Even though recent technological advances have made possible the reversal of this operation, a vasectomy should be considered PERMANENT.
+It should only be done after VERY careful consideration.

 The sperm is a small component of semen.
 Therefore, you will notice no difference in the amount or the texture of your semen after the operation.